AldebaranPrimo/VictronSolarDisplayEsp/README.md

 An ESP32-S3-based solar panel monitor that displays real-time data from a Victron BLE panel using LVGL, and includes a built-in Wi‑Fi AP configuration server to set the AES encryption key via a user-friendly web interface or directly on the device.

-**Works with Victron SmartSolar devices that have Bluetooth, including SmartSolar MPPT 75/10, 75/15, 100/15, and 100/20 solar chargers.**
+**Works with Victron SmartSolar chargers and Victron Battery Monitor devices that broadcast Bluetooth telemetry (SmartShunt, BMV series, etc.).**

 ---
 ## Screenshots